About Nashville Paw Magazine

 As Middle Tennessee's community pet magazine supporting animal rescue and welfare since 2006, Nashville Paw provides trusted resources and engaging content in every beautifully designed, full color issue as well as online and via our social media pages and email network.
 However, we are more than just a magazine.
 We are, at our core, a grassroots effort that is deeply committed to helping the animals across our community by empowering our readers to get involved and by actively uniting local animal lovers for our common cause.
-We host a variety of pet-friendly events throughout the year, donate advertising to many local nonprofits and fundraisers, and have helped raise more than $60,000 for local pet spay and neuter.
+We host a variety of pet-friendly events throughout the year, donate advertising to many local nonprofits and fundraisers, and help raise vital funds for spay and neuter.

 Simply put, Nashville Paw is a powerful and united network of pet lovers and animal advocates just like yourself!
 We hope you’ll join us in our mission today!